-QBE has comprehensive reinsurance arrangements to protect the Group's balance sheet and financial performance, underpinned by an international external reinsurance program in conjunction with reinsurance protection provided by our captive reinsurers, Equator Re and QBE Blue Ocean, which are located in Bermuda.
-Equator Re and QBE Blue Ocean are critical to the management of the Group's risk appetite and capital through their role in optimising divisional risk retentions and co-ordinating the Group's external global ceded reinsurance program.
+QBE has comprehensive reinsurance arrangements to protect its balance sheet and financial performance, underpinned by an international external reinsurance program in conjunction with reinsurance protection provided by our captive reinsurers, Equator Re and QBE Blue Ocean, which are located in Bermuda.
+Equator Re and QBE Blue Ocean are critical to the management of QBE's risk appetite and capital through their role in optimising divisional risk retentions and co-ordinating QBE's external global ceded reinsurance program.